-In FY21, ABD issued 15,964 licenses, permits, and certificates.
-Licensees and permittees include onand off-premises retailers, manufacturers, brokers, and wholesalers.
-ABD interacts with licensees and permittees in multiple ways, including providing platforms for online licensing and product ordering, conducting compliance inspections, audits, and investigations to protect the public health, safety, and welfare, and ensure a fair and level playing field for all licensees and permittees, and delivering orders to class "E" licensees.
-In FY21 ABD launched a new licensing site, eLAPS (Electronic Licensing and Permitting System.)
-This new system is utilized for new and renewal license applications as well as for the collection of monthly Beer and Wine tax, bi-annual Direct Shipping tax, and monthly Shipping reporting.
+In FY23, ABD processed 12,576 licenses, permits, and certificates.
+This was a decrease of 5,501 compared to FY22.
+Licensees and permittees include both on-premises and off-premises retailers, manufacturers, brokers, and wholesalers.
+ABD interacts with licensees and permittees in multiple ways, including not only providing platforms for online licensing and product ordering, but also conducting compliance inspections, audits, and investigations to protect the public health, safety, and welfare of Iowans.
+As well as to ensure a fair and level playing field for all licensees and permittees, and equitably delivering orders to class "E" licensees.

-As we look to the future, ABD continues to work toward refreshing our laws, processes, and policies to find ways to align with the governor's goals that are fair and protects the general welfare of Iowans.
-ABD recognizes the need to continue to adapt to meet industry and consumer demands for brand diversity, blending of business models, increased convenience within the retail tier, and advances in technology, e-commerce platforms and business models.
+As we look to the future, ABD remains diligent in working toward refreshing our laws, processes, and policies in finding ways that align with the governor's goals that protect the general welfare of Iowans.
+ABD recognizes the need to continue to adapt to meet industry and consumer demands for brand diversity, blending of business models, and increased convenience within the retail tier in addition to advances in technology, e-commerce platforms, and business models.

-ABD is challenged with balancing its obligation to generate revenue through the wholesale distribution of spirits to over 1,850 class "E" customers with the responsibility of licensing, regulating, and educating the alcoholic beverage industry.
+ABD is challenged with balancing its obligation to generate revenue through the wholesale distribution of spirits to over 2,032 class "E" customers with the responsibility of licensing, regulating, and educating the alcoholic beverage industry.